Vegan Lentil Soup

 How to Make Lentil Soup

 I find most vegan recipes way easier than cooking with meat!
 Why?
-Because to make this lentil soup, there’s no pre-cooking any meat!
-That means no worrying about raw meat on your counters and all the washing involved with that either.
+Because to make this lentil soup, there’s no pre-cooking of any beef!
+That means no worrying about raw meat on your counters and all the washing that comes with it.

 Here’s how to make this easy lentil soup:

-- Broth & Lentils — Add water, broth, tomatoes, tomato paste, tamari (or soy sauce), and spices.
+3. Broth & Lentils — Add water, broth, tomatoes, tomato paste, tamari (or soy sauce), and spices.
 Stir this all together.
-Add the dried lentils and bring it to a boil.
+Add the dried lentils and bring them to a boil.
 Then reduce the heat and place the lid ajar on the pot.
 See more on cooking lentils below.
 Cook until the lentils are tender, about 35 minutes.

-- Rice and Spinach — Once the lentils are tender, stir in cooked brown rice, and spinach.
-Cook until the spinach is heated through and then remove it from heat.
-Allow the soup to cool for 10–15 minutes.
+4. Rice and Spinach — Once the lentils are tender, stir in cooked brown rice and spinach.
+Cook until the spinach is heated through, and then remove it from the heat.
+Allow the soup to cool for 10 to 15 minutes.

 Storage Tips